obarthel/amiga-smbfs/README.md

 ### 4.2.
 Stopping the file system

-How do you 'unmount' the file system?
+How do you "unmount" the file system?
 Stopping the **smbfs** program will unmount the file system.
 This can be accomplished by either hitting the `[Ctrl]+C` keys or by using the `Status` shell command and then the `Break` command.

 For example, the `Status` shell command may produce the following output: